Hydroponic Cultivation

 Dr. Arun Kumar Shah | Director | Living Greens HydroponicsWhat is Hydroponic Cultivation?

-Director Dr. Arun Kumar Shah has 3 years of professional experience in Hydroponic Cultivation.
-Director Dr. Arun Kumar Shah describes Hydroponic Cultivation as:
+With 3 years of professional experience, Director Dr. Arun Kumar Shah understands Hydroponic Cultivation.
+Here is how Director Dr. Arun Kumar Shah detailed Hydroponic Cultivation:

 Hydroponics is a subset of hydroculture, which is a method of growing plants without soil by instead using mineral nutrient solutions in a water solvent.